Liviu Voinea

-Liviu Voinea (born 26 June 1975) is Romania's representative to the International Monetary Fund and Senior Advisor to the IMF Executive Director starting 26 August 2019.
-In this capacity he is a member of the Executive Board of the International Monetary Fund.
-He also represents Montenegro to the IMF.
+Liviu Voinea (born 26 June 1975) has been Alternate Executive Director at the World Bank since March 1, 2024.
+Between August 2019 and August 2023 he was Romania's representative to the International Monetary Fund and Senior Advisor to the IMF Executive Director.
+In this capacity he was a member of the executive board of the International Monetary Fund.
+He also represented Montenegro to the IMF.

 Prior to that, he was Deputy Governor of the National Bank of Romania between October 2014 and August 2019.
-In that capacity, he was a member of: the European Systemic Risk Board; the Economic and Financial Committee of the European Commission; the International Relations Committee, European Central Bank; the Financial Stability Board – Regional Consultative Group for Europe.
-He was a member of the High Level Working Group on Regulatory of Sovereign Exposures.
+In that capacity, he was a member of the European Systemic Risk Board, the Economic and Financial Committee of the European Commission, the International Relations Committee, the European Central Bank, the Financial Stability Board – Regional Consultative Group for Europe, the High Level Working Group on Regulatory of Sovereign Exposures.

 He served as Minister Delegate for Budget between December 2012 and August 2014, member of the Romanian Government, responsible for budget and public debt.
-In that capacity he was Romania’s representative to the Economic and Financial Council; Romania’s Governor to the World Bank, EBRD and EIB.
+In that capacity he was Romania's representative to the Economic and Financial Council; Romania's Governor to the World Bank, EBRD and EIB.
 During his mandate, Romania exited the excessive deficit procedure, met the medium term objective of the structural deficit, issued Eurobonds with longest maturities to date (30 years for dollar-denominated bonds), build up a foreign exchange buffer, and reached investment grade from all major rating agencies.
 Prior to that, he was Deputy Minister of Finance (May 2012 – December 2012), responsible for public policies.

-Liviu Voinea has been Professor of macroeconomics at the Academy of Economic Studies, Faculty of International Business and Economics, Bucharest, since 2013.
-Prior to that, he was Senior Lecturer at the National School of Political and Administrative Studies.

-He is also a member of the Principles Consultative Group of the Institute of International Finance.
+He was also a member of the Principles Consultative Group of the Institute of International Finance and professor of International Economics and Macroeconomics at the Academy of Economic Studies (since 2013).

 Education

 Liviu Voinea graduated from Academy of Economics, Faculty of International Business.
 He has a Master of Science in Business Administration degree from Stockholm University, School of Business.
-In 2000 he obtained the Ph.D. in Economics from the Academy of Economics, Faculty of Economics.
+In 2000 he obtained the Ph.D. in economics from the Academy of Economics, Faculty of Economics.